 And some of the other ideas!

 If you are interested to find out more about the symbolism of animals in heraldry, or want to design a coat of arms for fun, then have a look at our blog posts about animals in coat of arms designs, parts one, two and three.
 We have a useful blog post about colours in heraldry, which you can read here.
 Plus, if you are interested to know more about artistic interpretation in heraldry, click here.
-Our blog post ‘does my family name have a coat of arms‘ or ‘Family Crests, What Are They And How To Find Yours?’ might answer some of your questions.
+Our blog posts ‘does my family name have a coat of arms‘ or ‘Family Crests, What Are They And How To Find Yours?’ might answer some of your questions.
 We have a wide range of gift ideas suitable for all occasions that are sure to impress.
 Visit our shop for inspiration.